NZGL/shiny_cuffdiff/README.md

 Participants (either users, testers, or code developers) are encouraged!

-Put simply, this code uses the outputs of the Tuxedo workflow (Tophat2 > Cufflinks > Cuffdiff) which is a cuffdiff SQL database file called cuffdiff.db.
+Put simply, this code uses the outputs of the Tuxedo workflow (Tophat2 > Cufflinks > Cuffdiff) which is a cuffdiff SQL database file called cuffData.db.
 Then, using the R package cummeRbund, various plots are created on-the fly.

 There are three subdirectories, containing the server.R and ui.R files required for all Shiny apps, and a load_packages.R file to handle loading dependencies.